 One year earlier, during the Battle of Chancellorsville, wounded men were cared for nearby.
 The most famous patient in the hospital was Confederate General “Stonewall” Jackson.
 The cemetery includes the grave of Jackson’s amputated arm.

 Ellwood’s open hours can be found on the NPS Operating Hours & Seasons page.
 Volunteers of the Friends of Wilderness Battlefield give tours of the house when it is open.
-The gate to drive up to the parking area is open during the hours the house is open, but the grounds of Ellwood are open sunrise to sunset.
+The gate to drive up to the parking area is open during the hours the house is open, but the grounds are open sunrise to sunset.
 When the gate is closed visitors may park next to, but not blocking, the gate and walk the grounds.